 Virgin Air’s legendary Richard Branson founder has tasted success and failures in his entrepreneurial history.
 They even launched a brand to rival Coca-Cola- Virgin Cola.
 It was a failure because they couldn’t match Coke’s size and marketing strength.
 Moreover, it deviated from the core principle that Virgin Group stood for, offering something unique from the competition.
 Virgin Cars turned out to be a failure as they didn’t find the opportunity coming in electric cars and clean fuels.
 And struggled with a conventional product that had too much competition already.

 Remain committed to your idea

-Never lose the innovative spirit
+Never lose the innovative spirit.

-Success is not luck, but hard work
+Success is not luck but hard work.

-Failure comes from managing to delegate and be a leader
+It comes from managing to delegate and be a leader

-Write affirmations and make it a regular habit
+Write affirmations and make it a regular habit.

 Dress like a winner